Fumio Kishida: Personal life

 In 1988, Kishida married Yuko Kishida, the daughter of a Japanese real estate investor, in an arranged marriage.
 The couple has three sons.
-In one presentation, Yuko was featured in the LDP messaging immediately after he became the de facto PM-designate.
+In one presentation, Yuko was featured in the LDP messaging immediately after he became the de facto Prime Minister-designate.
 He is a fan of the manga series Demon Slayer: Kimetsu no Yaiba and had pledged to financially support the Japanese animation industry during his premiership.
 He is also a fan of the Hiroshima Toyo Carp baseball team.

 In May 2023, Kishida dismissed his eldest son, Shōtarō Kishida, from his role as policy secretary, effective 1 June 2023, for misuse of government resources.
-Photos had surfaced of Shotaro hosting parties at the Prime Minister's official residence and of him posing as the Prime Minister.
+Photos had surfaced of Shotaro hosting parties at the prime minister's official residence and of him posing as the prime minister.
 Chief Cabinet Secretary, Hirokazu Matsuno, called the actions "inappropriate".
 On 12 June 2025, Kishida received the silver YouTube Creator Awards plaque for surpassing 100,000 subscribers on YouTube.
 He celebrated by recording an unboxing video, where he showcased the plaque.